sinhasiddhant1302/EXP6/README.md

 # 🐍 Study of Conditional Statements in Python

+### AIM: Study of Conditional Statements in Python

 ### 6a.
 Check if a number is positive, negative, or zero
 *Check if a number is positive, negative, or zero.*